robert/robert.github.com/_posts/2020-01-14-how-to-set-up-the-hive-on-aws-elasticsearch.md

 ## In conclusion

 Running The Hive with AWS ElasticSearch is a pragmatic choice for the resource-constrained, non-Elastic-expert incident response team.
-[Let me know how you get on][twitter] or if you have any questions or comments.
+[Let me know how you get on][twitter] or if you have any questions or suggestions.

 [es-actions]: https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-ac.html
 [twitter]: https://twitter.com/robjheaton